-Reschedule your court date: Individuals who have a court case scheduled for a court date between June 1, 2020, and September 10, 2020, and would like to receive a continuance, please fill out the COVID-19 Continuance Request form.
+Reschedule your court date: Individuals who need to reschedule a court date due to COVID-19 related reasons, please fill out the COVID-19 Continuance Request form.

 Gradual Expansion of Services During COVID-19 Recovery: Marietta Municipal Court has been closely monitoring developments around the spread of Coronavirus (COVID-19).
 As part of our Continuity of Operations Plan, our goal is to limit the impact on visitors and staff.
 As such, it has been necessary to reschedule most cases.
 If your case was impacted by the rescheduling of court sessions, a notice has been mailed to the address on file with the court.

 Consistent with Supreme Court Chief Justice Harold Melton's "Order Extending Declaration of Statewide Judicial Emergency", our court is following the best practices and guidelines developed by the Georgia Council of Municipal Court Judges and that Order for the gradual expansion of services offered by the court to ensure the safety and health of both the court staff and the public during the current pandemic.
 The following will be implemented by our court:

 To maintain a 6-foot seating distance: